Key Takeaways

 How to propagate a snake plant in water?

-To propagate a snake plant in water, cut a healthy leaf into sections, ensuring each section has a bit of the base.
-Place the cuttings in a glass jar filled with water, ensuring they don’t touch the waterline.
-After about three weeks, roots will form, ready for transfer to soil.
+Cut a healthy leaf into sections, ensuring each has a base portion.
+Submerge the cuttings in a glass jar with water, avoiding direct contact with the waterline.
+Roots develop in about three weeks, ready for soil transfer.

 What is the best way to propagate a snake plant?